blissai/collector/README.md

 Usage
 --------
 #### Unix ####
-To run the CLI, navigate to the git directory in a shell, and type:
+To run our Bliss CLI, navigate (cd) to the Collector directory in a shell, and type:
 `````
 ruby blisscollector.rb
 `````

 #### Windows ####
-To run the CLI, navigate to the git directory in a shell, and type:
+To run the CLI, navigate (cd) to the Collector directory in a shell, and type:
 `````
 jruby blisscollector.rb
 `````